||Considering a new car?

 - Actually, your home address gives identity thieves the physical location of your mail or garbage, the first place criminals often look for personal financial information.
 And, now a stranger knows where you live, possibly putting your personal safety at risk.

 - Twenty-nine percent of survey respondents believed they are required to share personal phone numbers.
 In fact, sharing your phone number is rarely necessary.

 Identity theft is one of the fastest-growing crimes in the United States.
 The Federal Trade Commission estimates nearly nine million consumers have their identities stolen each year, disrupting finances and damaging credit histories and reputation.
 Knowing what to share helps keep property and identities safe.

-To take some of the guesswork out of a tense situation, the NAIC has developed WreckCheck, a new, free mobile app for iPhone® and Android® smartphones.
-The new app outlines what to do immediately following an accident and walks users through a step-by-step process to create their own accident report.
+To take some of the guesswork out of a tense situation, NAIC developed WreckCheckTM.
+This free mobile app for iPhone® and Android® smartphones outlines what to do immediately following an accident and walks users through a step-by-step process to create their own accident report.
 The app directs them to capture photos and helps document and share only what is necessary to file an insurance claim.
 Users can even email their completed reports to themselves and their insurance agents.

 No smartphone?
-NAIC offers a downloadable accident checklist and tips for staying calm, safe and smart on the road.
+Download a printable accident checklist and other tips for staying calm, safe and smart on the road.